Fee Guide

 Emergency Dentist

-Teeth related emergencies may be uncommon, but they can also be frightening for yourself and your friends or family.
+Dental emergencies related to teeth may be uncommon, but they can also be frightening for yourself and your friends or family.

-You may have a persistent toothache, trauma to your mouth or tooth, a crown or filling that’s fallen out or even a dental abscess.
+You may experience a persistent toothache, trauma to your mouth or tooth, a crown or filling that’s fallen out, or even a dental abscess.

 If you have pain, call us as soon as you can.
-Try not to leave the problem to see if it will become better with time.
+Try not to postpone addressing the problem in hopes that it will improve with time.
 The longer the issue is left untreated, the more complex the treatment that may be needed.

 Whilst you are waiting to be assessed:

-- If you have toothache, take painkillers if you are medically able to (paracetamol, ibuprofen, nurofen).
-Rinse your mouth with warm salty water to try to alleviate any pain.
+If you have a toothache, take painkillers if you are medically able to (such as paracetamol, ibuprofen, or Nurofen).
+Additionally, rinse your mouth with warm salty water to help alleviate any pain.

-- If your gums or your face are swollen, take painkillers to manage any discomfort, rinse with salty water, use cold packs next to the facial swelling and call us as soon as possible to book emergency appointment with your dentist.
-Drink plenty of fluids to stay hydrated.
+If your gums or face are swollen, take painkillers to manage any discomfort, rinse with salty water, and use cold packs next to the facial swelling.
+Additionally, call us as soon as possible to book an emergency appointment with your dentist.
+It’s important to stay hydrated, so drink plenty of fluids.